Store

 Avoiding standing too long and finding a place to sit down in the terminal and rest are air travel tips

-1. Once you are inside the departure terminal, find a place to sit down.
+1. Once inside the departure terminal, find a place to sit down.
 Do not stand in line unless there is no choice.
 Use your luggage as a seat if needed.
 Wait for your travel companion to meet you.

 4. Ask for an aisle seat for convenient access to bathrooms.

-5. Ask for the seating towards the front of the plane or close to the bathroom to avoid excessive walking back and forth.
+5. Ask for seating towards the front of the plane or close to the bathroom to avoid excessive walking back and forth.

-8. Have your music devices, books, and/or noise cancellation headphones readily accessible.
+8. Have your music devices, books, and/or noise-cancellation headphones readily accessible.

 Air Travel Tips: From Security Check Point to Gate